-In 1979, Sam An Eam with his pregnant wife and five children trekked towards the Thai border, away from war-torn Cambodia.
-They built a raft to cross a crocodile-infested river, only to find themselves caught between the battlegrounds of the war.
+In 1979, Sam An Eam, his pregnant wife and their five children trekked with much trepidation, towards the Thai border and away from war-torn Cambodia.
+They built a make-shift raft in order to cross the crocodile-infested Mekong river, only to find themselves caught up in the dictates of the Thai authorities.

 During this time, they gave birth to a daughter, whom they named Samnang, (Lucky in English).
 The whole family would soon fall ill.
 They didn’t have access to medical care or medications and as a result, four of the six children lost their lives within a short period of three weeks.